 National Disaster Recovery Fund for Archives: Established in 2005 by the Society of Southwest Archivists and the Society of American Archivists to address the stabilization and recovery needs of archival repositories affected by Hurricanes Katrina and Rita, the fund has been broadened to provide grants to support recovery of archival collections from major disasters, regardless of region or repository type.
 To apply for an NDRFA Grant, click here.

-F. Gerald Ham Scholarship: Established by long-time SAA member and leader F.Gerald Ham, this fund provides graduate archival students with scholarship support in their second year of study.
+F. Gerald and Elsie Ham Scholarship: Established by long-time SAA member and leader F.Gerald Ham and his wife Elsie, this fund provides graduate archival students with scholarship support in their second year of study.

 Mosaic Scholarship: Promotes diversification of the American archives profession by providing financial and mentoring support to minority students pursuing graduate education in archival science.